 ERproductions Ltd/Getty Images

-There are lots of reasons to love a health savings account, or HSA.
-An HSA complements its cousin, the individual retirement account, or IRA.
+An HSA, or health savings account, complements its cousin, the individual retirement account.
 Steadily accumulating money in both of these savings vehicles can pump up your total retirement reserves.

-- You can sign up for an HSA if you have a qualifying high-deductible health insurance plan.
+- You can sign up if you have a qualifying high-deductible health insurance plan.
 HSAs are designed to help you pay the medical costs that aren't covered by the plan.

 - The savings are an above-the-line tax deduction, which means you don't have to itemize.
 The money is subtracted from your earnings before you arrive at your adjusted gross income, or AGI.

-- There are no phaseouts.
-It doesn't matter how much money you make, you can still deduct the whole thing -- up to $3,400 for individuals in 2017.
-Contribution limits for families are $6,750 a year.
-President Donald Trump and Republicans want to expand limits on HSA contributions to $6,550 for individuals and $13,100 for families.
+- There are no phase-outs.
+It doesn't matter how much money you make, you can still deduct the whole thing -- up to $3,400 for individuals in 2017, while contribution limits for families are $6,750 a year.
 An additional $1,000 catch-up contribution is permitted for those 55 and older.

 Here are four ways to manage HSAs with IRAs to maximize the benefits.

-1. Rollover can get you out of a bin
+1. Rollover can get you out of a bind

 Only once in your lifetime, you can roll money from your IRA into your HSA.
 You are limited to the amount the IRS says you can contribute in a year, and if you decide to roll the maximum allowable, you can't contribute any more that year.